-The Trustees of your Health Fund are pleased to furnish you with this Summary Plan Description booklet explaining your Plan of Benefits as of January 1, 2025.
+The Trustees of your Health and Welfare Fund are pleased to furnish you with this Summary Plan Description and Plan Document booklet explaining your Plan of Benefits as of January 1, 2025.
 This booklet replaces and supersedes any prior benefit booklets or explanatory material.
 You should read this booklet carefully so that you will know what benefits you are entitled to receive from the Plan.

 This Plan has been drafted to comply with the provisions of the Patient Protection and Affordable Care Act of 2010 (PPACA or ACA), in keeping with the guidance that has been provided to date about those provisions.
-The Plan will be amended as needed when addition guidance is issued.
+The Plan will be amended as needed when additional guidance is issued.

 Be sure to keep this booklet with your other important papers so that you can refer to it when necessary.
 Share the information in this booklet with your family members and let them know where you keep it filed.
+This Plan is an Advocate exclusive plan with NO Out-of-Network benefits.
+You are required to use Advocate facilities.